simplesecure/ssa-sdk/README.md

-# Simple Secure Authentication
+# SimpleID Javascript SDK

-This is the JavaScript SDK for SSA, a framework for allowing users to authenticate into your app in a far more secure way than traditional usernames and passwords while still giving them the convenience of that same flow.
+This is the JavaScript SDK for SimpleID, a framework for allowing users to authenticate into your app in a far more secure way than traditional usernames and passwords while still giving them the convenience of that same flow.

 ---
 Under Construction.
 To test the basic premise with stubbed out data, do the following: